climate-tech-handbook/climate-tech-handbook/README.md

 This project is deployed with Netlify.
 For instructions on how to deploy this project with Netlify, please refer to [Netlify documentation](https://docs.netlify.com/).

-## Contributing

-We welcome contributions to the Climate Tech Handbook.
-Please see our [Contributing Guide](./CONTRIBUTING.md) for more information.

 ## Contact

 For any queries, suggestions, or contributions, please reach out to us: